 Get adequate sleep

 It’s no secret that our bodies crave rest; fail to get enough, and you’ll have some nasty symptoms.
 Not only does adequate rest—at least seven to eight hours per night—recharge your body for the day ahead, it also gives your nervous system a chance to wind down and reset as well.
-Here are 11 sleep tricks that really work, if you’re struggling to get shut-eye.
 For those who suffer from anxiety symptoms, a lack of sleep can make you much more anxious.
 No one wants that around the holidays, warns Barbara Greenberg, PhD, a clinical psychologist and the co-author of Teenage As A Second Language.
 She tells Reader’s Digest, “We must all keep in mind that the holidays can be quite overwhelming as well as exciting.
 Because we are going to be expending a lot of energy during the holidays we must take care of ourselves.
 That way, we are less likely to become physically sick and emotionally overwhelmed during the holiday season.”
 Go ahead and go to bed early—chances are you’ll be better able to handle whatever comes your way in the morning.
 Here are 7 reasons the holidays give you anxiety.

 Give your body the boosts it needs

 The typical American diet can leave you short on nutrients your body needs to function at its fullest potential, and sometimes it needs a boost that food is not providing.
-During stressful times such as the holidays or busy seasons, it’s important to play close attention to cues your body is sending about its status.
+During stressful times such as the holidays or busy seasons, it’s important to pay close attention to cues your body is sending about its status.
 Supplements such as magnesium (almost 80 percent of the population is deficient), zinc, and fish oil can deliver the nutrients your body needs to keep running efficiently.
-Magnesium helps to relax muscles and decrease anxiety—watch for the 10 signs that you may be falling short.
+Magnesium helps to relax muscles and decrease anxiety.
 Zinc will help to boost your immune system during the colder months, and the omega-3 oils in fish oil are powerful anti-inflammatories that provide an overall sense of well-being.

 Give yourself the gift of self-care

-Make sure you’re taking advantage of the nine ways to stay healthy during the holidays because—in the midst of the seasonal rush—it’s easy to forget about your own health.
+In the midst of the seasonal rush, it’s easy to forget about your own health.
 Make time for a daily routine—even if it’s just 15 minutes—of doing something relaxing.
 Whether that’s pulling out the yoga mat, steeping a cup of your favorite herbal tea, or simply reading a good book, the time you give yourself out of your busy day will make a huge difference in your outlook.
 Kim Fredrickson, a marriage and family therapist and author of the new book Give Your Kids A Break: Parenting With Compassion For You and Your Children, agrees.
 She advises, “Treat yourself with compassion.
 It’s important to treat yourself kindly regarding all the extra pressures and activities you’re dealing with.”
 She continues, “Come up with a plan to take care of yourself as you head into the holidays.
 Try getting enough sleep, eat as healthy as possible, take time for a daily walk, and set things aside that can wait until January or February.”

 Accept what you can control and release the rest

 If you struggle with anxious feelings, you may also have control issues.
 So when the to-do list becomes overwhelming, that’s the time to step back and assess what is reasonable and what you have to let go of.
 If you’re hosting a dinner and you know that gluten-free Aunt Martha will complain that she can’t have the stuffing, kindly suggest that she might want to bring a side she’ll be able to enjoy.
 Fredrickson recommends making a list of the things you feel are top priorities, to keep your focus on what matters most.
 She says, “What’s important?
 Think about what is really important as you approach the holidays.
 Make sure your list includes things that are important to you, rather than only focusing on creating good experiences for your family.”
-Want some more tips on letting go?
 Here are some mental tricks you can use to help you let go.